bpirvu/talks/README.md

 # Talks

-## Talk at the A1 Business Intelligence Competence Center on 2017/09/27
+## 2017/09/27 - Talk at the A1 Business Intelligence Competence Center

 The slides for this talk can be found [here](http://bit.ly/data-science-with-python-2017-09-27).